 Click here to learn more about the Parks Canada Youth Ambassador Program.
 Follow their adventures on Twitter and Facebook or check them out on YouTube!

-We are pleased announce a new opportunity available to northern and Aboriginal students to participate in Students on Ice and to work in a northern national park.
-For students who are 18 years old or younger, this new employment and education opportunity will help you develop the knowledge, skills, and perspectives to become an ambassador for the Arctic and a more environmentally responsible citizen.
+We are pleased announce a new opportunity available to northern and Aboriginal students to participate in Students on Ice and to work in a northern national park or national historic site.
+For students who are 18 – 25 years old or younger, this new employment and education opportunity will help you develop the knowledge, skills, and perspectives to become an ambassador for the Arctic and a more environmentally responsible citizen.

 Thank you to our National Partners who support our Parks Canada Youth Programs!